Raveline/lordonator/README.md

 training model.
 (Which tends to be pretty big, so redirecting your output to a file might be a good idea).

-## Does-it work ?
+## Does it work ?

 Well currently, not really, no. There are tons of issues to fix.
 But the result might be funny nonetheless.
+My todo list includes:

+- Reading something serious about Markov algorithm rather than doing this by intuition;

+- Improving the normalization of source files, which right now, is kind of a disgrace;

+- Finding a way to end sentences in a less abrupt fashion.